The galaxy of Coxeter groups

-\begin{qst}[(Expanded) angle-compatible isomorphism problem] Given two (expanded and) reflection compatible complete Coxeter graphs, is there an algorithm that decides whether the corresponding vertices of the Coxeter galaxy are in a same connected component? \end{qst}
+\begin{qst}[(Saturated) angle-compatible isomorphism problem] Given two (saturated and) angle-compatible complete Coxeter graphs, is there an algorithm that decides whether the corresponding vertices of the Coxeter galaxy are in a same connected component? \end{qst}

-Putting all these reductions together we have seen that it should suffice to solve the (expanded) angle-compatible twist conjecture in order to prove existence of a solution to the isomorphism problem.
-In doing so one has to rely on the unpublished Theorem B.2 in \cite{CapracePrzytyckiTwistRigid} of Howlett and M\"uhlherr.
+Putting all these reductions together we have seen that it should suffice to solve the (saturated) angle-compatible twist conjecture in order to prove existence of a solution to the isomorphism problem.
+In doing so one has to rely on the unpublished Theorem~B.2 in \cite{CapracePrzytyckiTwistRigid} of Howlett and M\"uhlherr \cite{HowlettMuehlherr}.

-\begin{prop} If the (expanded) angle-compatible twist conjecture is true, then the isomorphism problem for Coxeter groups is decidable. \end{prop}
+\begin{prop} If the (saturated) angle-compatible twist conjecture is true, then the isomorphism problem for Coxeter groups is decidable. \end{prop}

 \begin{proof} A proof of the angle-compatible twist conjecture implies a solution to the angle-compatible isomorphism problem, which is \cref{qst:anglecompIsoProblem}.
-By Theorem 2 of \cite{MarquisMuehlherr}, a solution to the angle-compatible problem implies that the reflection-compatible one, see \cref{qst:reflectioncompIsoProblem}, is solvable.
-This obviously implies a solution to its expanded version.
-By Howlett and M\"uhlherr's result, Theorem B.2 in \cite{CapracePrzytyckiTwistRigid}, this in turn implies an existing solution to the expanded isomorphism problem stated in \cref{qst:expandedIsoProblem}.
+By Theorem 2 of \cite{MarquisMuehlherr}, a solution to the angle-compatible problem implies that the reflection-compatible one, see \cref{qst:reflectioncompIsoProblem}, is decidable.
+This obviously implies a solution to its saturated version.
+By Howlett and M\"uhlherr's result, Theorem B.2 in \cite{CapracePrzytyckiTwistRigid}, this in turn implies an existing solution to the saturated isomorphism problem stated in \cref{qst:saturatedIsoProblem}.
 Finally, \cref{thm:navigatingverticallayers} implies that there exists a solution to the (classic) isomorphism problem. \end{proof}